The Open Society Foundations in Pakistan

 Nine facts about the work of Open Society Foundations in Pakistan:

-- The Open Society Foundations has twice responded to international appeals for emergency relief funding in Pakistan, delivering $6 million after the devastating 2010 monsoon floods, and $3 million after the 2005 earthquake.
+- The Open Society Foundations has responded to international appeals for emergency relief funding in Pakistan, delivering $6 million after the devastating 2010 monsoon floods, and $3 million after the 2005 earthquake.

 The Open Society Foundations in Pakistan (77.55 Kb pdf file)